The video & song used on this website was authorized by the original Artist Rick Derringer.

 A person, who knowingly gives police false information in order to have someone arrested, has committed the tort of malicious prosecution.

-No court should have access to computer software that gives them the ability to delete damaging unwanted courtroom statements from a judge, DA, or ADA.
+No court should have access to computer software that gives them the ability to delete damaging unwanted courtroom statements from a judge, district attorney, or assistant district attorney.
 It's like giving a child molester a key to a daycare center!

 Malicious prosecution is administrated by an individual who is a victim of corruption in the American Judicial System.
 Information provided is supported by documents and facts pertaining to my story.